 How is Stiff Person Syndrome diagnosed?

 Reaching a diagnosis for Stiff Person Syndrome can be difficult.
 Generally, SPS is suspected based on characteristic symptoms.
 A comprehensive medical history and examination, along with additional investigations, including blood tests and spinal fluid analysis, can confirm the diagnosis.
 When conducting those tests, your doctor is looking for elevated levels of GAD antibodies.

 Electromyography or EMG is also sometimes recommended to study the electrical activity of skeletal muscles.
 Your doctor will be looking for typical motor unit activity findings that are common in people with SPS.

 Doctors will also rule out other possible causes of symptoms, including Parkinson’s disease, multiple sclerosis, fibromyalgia, psychosomatic illness, or anxiety and phobia.

 How is Stiff Person Syndrome treated?

 There is no cure for Stiff Person Syndrome.
-When doctors treat patients with this condition, they focus on relieving symptoms with medications such as diazepam (a sedative that helps relieve muscle stiffness), baclofen (a muscle relaxant), and steroids (drugs to help suppress the immune response).
+When doctors treat patients with this condition, they focus on relieving symptoms with medications such as sedatives, muscle relaxants, and steroids.
 Intravenous Immunoglobulin and plasmapheresis, among other immunotherapies, may also be prescribed.
 Physical, occupational, and aqua therapy are also important for patients with SPS.